Helping you to apply

 Directly to UAL

 We receive and process applications directly from students who don’t have an official representative in their country, or who would prefer to apply independently.
-You may either submit an online application to UAL if you are applying to a pre-degree or postgraduate course, or apply through UCAS if you’re applying to an undergraduate course.

 Each of our Colleges also has an International Office providing advice on applying to their courses.
 They also coordinate interviews and the portfolio review process.